twmathieu/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes_1

 ## Goal
 The goal was to show the earthquake data in relation to the tectonic plates’ location on the earth.
-Earthquakes with a magnitue greater than 4.5
+Earthquakes with a magnitue greater than 4.5 are showns.

 ### Results